r-b-g-b/AY250_HW/hw9/README.md

 When the cluster has intialized, you can run the code by entering the following into a separate terminal window.
 > python hw9.py

-The code finished in under 1 minute on my MacBook Pro.
+The code finished in about 2 minutes on my MacBook Pro.

 ![Performance plot](performance_RG.png "Performance")